mshumayl/cidr-checkr/README.md

 This tool is currently implemented as a headless HTTP API server, making it easy to integrate into other systems or automation workflows.

+## Why?
+For more background on the pain points this solution aims to solve, you can check out [this post](https://www.shumayl.site/post/cidr-checkr).

 ## Features

 - **CIDR Analysis**: Provides detailed information about CIDR ranges, including the first IP, last IP, and total number of hosts.